 Key findings

-- Only 28% of directors and governance professionals get value from board papers.
+- Fewer than half (48%) of directors and governance professionals get value from board papers.

 - Bucking the trend of poorly written board packs requires new tools — read on for details.